MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 ## Different types of targets in Azure Quantum

-Azure Quantum is a platform that offers different quantum solutions such as different hardware devices and different quantum simulators and resource estimators.
+Azure Quantum is a platform that offers different quantum solutions such as different hardware devices and different quantum simulators.
 For the moment, each of these devices has its own limitations and requirements for the programs to run.
 The Quantum Development Kit and Azure Quantum take care of everything in the background so that your Q# code can run seamlessly on all